apjanke/agnosterj-zsh-theme/README.md

 - `virtualenv`
 - `dir`

 If you want to add, remove, or reorder some segments of the prompt, you can use the array environment variable named `AGNOSTER_PROMPT_SEGMENTS`.
+There are also `agnoster_add_segment` and `agnoster_remove_segment` functions to help you do this.

 There are many prompt segments available that are not enabled by default.
 See the source code for options!

 Optional segments include:
 - `newline`